mahoney1/docs/commercialpaper-query-tutorial.md

 Lets create some transactions, which will have new invoking transactor info (for each transaction) we added in our code earlier.
 Note we've stood up a new `basic-network` so we will have a new ledger.
 The sequence is:

 1. Issue a paper as 'MagnetoCorp'
-2. Buy the paper as 'Digibank' - the new owner
+2. Buy the paper as 'DigiBank' - the new owner
 3. Buy the paper as 'Hedgematic' - changed owner
 4. Redeem the paper at face value - as existing owner 'Hedgematic' - with MagnetoCorp as the original issuer